Search

 Recipe highlights

-• Tofu and soba noodle combination helps create a nutrient-rich, plant-based meal.
+• Tofu and soba noodle combination helps create a heart-healthy, plant-based meal.

 • A versatile heart-healthy pantry staple, edamame beans are naturally high in fibre and available canned or frozen.